Animeshz/site/content/blogs/void-linux.md

 My distro-hopping finally stopped at _void_, and I'm on it for more than 2 years now.

-The reason is simple, its by far its the most scripted distro I ever seen. _See_ everybody likes using ready-to-use products, but as you move with them you feel to loose control over your environment (things break if you try to swap components), feel restricted and hence unproductive.
+The reason is simple, its by far its the most scripted distro I ever seen. _See_ everybody likes using ready-to-use products, but as you move with them you feel to lose control over your environment (things break if you try to swap components), feel restricted and hence unproductive.
 But if you choose minimalism, getting things done becomes very tedious and time-consuming.

 Here comes the perfect bet, a mix-n-match of pseudo-minimalism and a lot of automation for getting things done faster than ever before.
 A scripted distribution, Void.